KoleMyers/reddit-advanced-user-filter/README.md

 - 100 queries per minute (QPM) per OAuth client ID
 - QPM limits are averaged over a 10-minute window, allowing for some request bursting
 - Due to using implicit grant flow for authentication, login tokens expire after 1 hour and require re-authentication (I know this is not ideal, but changing this would require major restructuring)

-## Privacy

-This extension:
-- Stores all data locally in your browser
-- Only makes requests to Reddit's API
-- Does not collect or transmit any personal data

-See [PRIVACY.md](PRIVACY.md) for more details.

 ## License